jytsang/movies-chill/README.md

 ### Redux Form

 [Redux Form](https://redux-form.com/8.1.0/) is used to create the search box and connect the form to the redux state.

+### React Paginate

+[React Paginate](https://github.com/AdeleD/react-paginate) component is used for pagination in the movie listing pages.